-Our Class A common stock has been approved for listing on the Nasdaq under the trading symbol "ZI."
+Our Class A common stock has been approved for listing on the under the trading symbol "..."

-We, our executive officers, our directors, the holders of all of our Class C common stock, the holders of substantially all of our outstanding OpCo Units, and certain holders of our HoldCo Units have agreed that, without the prior written consent of certain underwriters on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):
+We, our executive officers, our directors, and the holders of substantially all of our outstanding LLC Units have agreed that, without the prior written consent of the representatives on behalf of the underwriters, we and they will not, during the period ending days after the date of this prospectus (the "restricted period"):

-- offer, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of our Class A common stock or any securities convertible into or exercisable or exchangeable for shares of our Class A common stock, including our Class B and Class C common stock (the "securities"), whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of such securities, whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; or - · in our case, publicly file any registration statement with the SEC relating to the offering of any such securities;
+- offer, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of our Class A common stock or any securities convertible into or exercisable or exchangeable for shares of our Class A common stock (the "securities"), whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of such securities, whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; or - · in our case, publicly file any registration statement with the SEC relating to the offering of any such securities;

 or, in each case, publicly disclose the intention to undertake any of the foregoing.
-In addition, each such officer, director, stockholder, or unitholder has agreed that such person will not, without the prior written consent of J.P.
-Morgan Securities LLC and Morgan Stanley & Co.
-LLC, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any such securities.
+In addition, each such person agrees that, without the prior written consent of the representatives on behalf of the underwriters, such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any such securities.